Blusher (band): 2021–2022: Formation and early work

 Blusher formed in late 2021.
 Miranda Ward, Jade Ingvarson-Favretto, and Lauren Coutts were all solo musicians before uniting to make music inspired by the joy of dancing with friends, especially after the isolation of the COVID-19 pandemic.

+Their debut single "Softly Spoken" was released in February 2022.
+It was praised by Triple J presenter Declan Byrne and included in the station's Top 5 Songs of the Week.
+The song led them to sign with Atlantic Records and Warner Music Australia.

 2023: Breakthrough and Atlantic Records

-The debut EP, Should We Go Dance?, was released in 2023 to positive reception, leading to a deal with Atlantic Records.
+In June 2023, the group released "Backbone" and announced their debut EP Should We Go Dance? would be released on 14 July 2023.

+In 2024, Blusher released five singles, "Rave Angel", "Accelerator", "24 Hours in Paris", "Overglow" and "Somebody New".

-In 2025, Blusher collaborated with MECCA MAX and Warner Music Australia on a beauty campaign featuring their single "Racer".
+In 2025, Blusher collaborated with Mecca Max on a beauty campaign featuring their single "Racer".

 Their second EP Racer was released on 31 July 2025.